NethServer/docs/developer-manual/en/gateway.rst

      Router=89.97.220.225

-Each record has following properties:
+Each record has the following properties:

 * ``key``: network address
 * ``Mask``: network mask
 * ``Router``: gateway for the network
 * ``Description``: a custom description (optional)

-There also a special type of static routes called ``provider-static``.
+There is also a special type of static route called ``provider-static``.
-These routes have same properties as described above and are used to correctly route traffic for link monitor.
+These routes have the same properties as described above and are used to correctly route traffic for link monitor.
 This type of rules should never be manually edited.